top of page

 After he explained it, the Prof said, "Hey Evelyn.
 Are you alright?
 You are one of my brightest students but you've lost the light I saw in your eyes at the beginning of the semester."

 "It's uh..."
 Evelyn considered how much to say, "It's kind of the typical college crisis of faith.
 Like all this science seems to prove false the God I grew up with."
 She looked up and he was curious to hear more.
-So she hesitantly continued, "Like right now everything seems to it can be explained away by a few laws of nature from physics and chemistry.
-And yet we Christians have talked ourselves into all these knots with Free Will vs. Predestination.
-Are we saved by works or by grace.
-And the extremely tangled concept we've made of the trinity.
-You'd think, for something so important it would be simple and perfect, like an equation.
-And all this here," She gestured to the room around her, just seems... so vapid and meaningless."
+So she hesitantly continued, "Like right now all of existence seems it can be simply explained by a few laws of nature from physics and chemistry.
+And yet we Christians have talked ourselves into all these complex knots about concepts that don't need to exist if there is no God.
+Like free will vs. predestination.
+Are we saved by works or by grace?
+And the one that's killing me right now is the extremely tangled concept we've made of the Trinity.
+It's like we invented God and now have come up with convoluted explanations to make it work.
+You'd think if God is real He'd be clear and straightforward so anyone could understand."

 "Oh," she replied.
 Light sparked in her eyes again for a moment.
 "Who's that?"

 "Have you seen the white haired maintenance guy around here?"
 He saw her eyes get big, and nod.
 "We call him Santa, with his beard and all, and like... um..."
 He looked at the book on the lectern and lifted its cover.
-He pointed to the author, "A play on Santiago."
-He raised his eyebrows and smiled as if he wanted to say more about the cover.
-But he put the book cover back down as he continued, "He actually got pushed out of academia because he was teaching his ideas of how he was imagining the Christian God as being part of the explanation of unexplained physics issues.
+He pointed to the author, "A play on his name, Santiago."
+He raised his eyebrows and smiled as if subtly suggesting Santa had written that book.
+"He actually got pushed out of academia because he was teaching his ideas of how he was imagining the Christian God as being part of the explanation of unexplained physics issues.
 Hard to get funding for that, you know?
 And all the public institution's problems with religion.
 So..."
 He shrugged with a slight smile. "as your teacher, I'm not supposed to recommend him, but... he's around."

 ---

 The next day Evelyn walked through the same halls towards her lab.
 Her light was dim again today.
 Her muslim roommate had again railed her with questions about the feasibility of the Trinity.
 Evelyn didn't want to leave her faith.
 But the Trinity just seemed so complicated.
 Shouldn't such important things about reality be simple?
-Jesus is God, or he isn't.
-Why didn't Jesus tell us plainly for something that seems so important.
+Jesus is God, or man.
+Not both.
+And why didn't Jesus tell us plainly for something that seems so important.

 She paused to fill up her water bottle and this time the fountain shot so hard it hit the wall.
 She managed to get some water in her bottle and turned.
 She stopped and almost ran into someone as she turned-- it was the white bearded man carrying his tool bag to fix the fountain.